Back to Blog

 What Is Price Action Trading?

 Price action trading means making trading decisions based on the movement of price itself, rather than relying on lagging indicators like RSI, MACD, or moving averages.
-Every indicator is derived from price.
-Price action traders skip the middleman and read what the market is saying directly.
+Every indicator is derived from price, so a price action trader reads what the market is doing directly rather than reading a smoothed version of what it did.

 Why Price Action Works

-Every candle on your chart represents a battle between buyers and sellers.
-The open, high, low, and close tell you who won that battle and how decisively.
+Every candle on the chart represents a single time-bound battle between buyers and sellers.
+The open, high, low, and close record who won that battle and how decisively.
+Reading those four numbers per candle across a sequence is what price action traders do.

 The Building Blocks of Price Action